kenchan0226/FineGrainedFact/README.md

 ## Training
 ```
-# please change the path variables in the below script file before running it.
+# please change the CODE_PATH, DATA_PATH, OUTPUT_PATH variables in the below script file before running it.
 bash modeling/scripts/aggrefact-train-finegrainfact-model.sh 2>&1 | tee ./logs/aggrefact-train-finegrainfact-model.log
 ```
 After the training process is completed, you can find the path to the best checkpoint by searching `Best bacc chkpt path:` in the log file `./logs/aggrefact-train-finegrainfact-model.log`.